-In order to be eligible for the Industrial Automation Technology program, all students must meet minimum score requirements and/or complete required success courses.
-Success course credits do not apply towards graduation or the AAS degree.
+In order to be eligible for the Industrial Automation Technology program, all students must meet minimum score requirements and/or successfully complete the required college success courses in English, reading, and math with a "C" grade or higher at Hawkeye Community College or comparable courses at another accredited college.
+For appropriate college success course placement, work with your program advisor.